 This font is based on the fonts from a number of classic Namco arcade games, as immortalized in the Namco '70s-'80s Arcade Videogames Font Museum.
 More specifically, it's based on the character set from Return of Ishtar, one of the first Namco games to include and make use of a full lowercase font.

 No, I'm not the first to have ported this font to TrueType, even with lowercase; Genshichi Yasui did a number of wonderful 8-bit font conversions, including the Return of Ishtar font.

 However, this font differs from Yasui's in a very significant way: it includes the entire Latin Extended A block of Unicode, allowing this font to be used in a variety of European languages.
-And that's not the end of it— I have plans to extend this even further in a later version with Cyrillic and Greek letters as well, along with possibly katakana (which were included in Yasui's version).
+And that's not the end of it— I've extended this even further with Cyrillic and Greek letters as well, and may eventually get around to also adding katakana (which were included in Yasui's version).
 Also, as in the previous version, I've added a few symbol characters— even a few that weren't in the original.

 UPDATED 1 November 2012: Version 2.14.
 Although the font has had Cyrillic and Greek support for a year, it wasn't correctly recognized by Windows as supporting those code pages; this is now fixed.

 Download the Press Start 2P font: [ PC/Mac OS X ]

 For those who are still looking for the original version of Press Start (based on Gaplus and Legend of Valkyrie) or Press Start K (based on the font used in the KGen and Kega emulators), those are still available as well: [ PC/Mac OS X | Mac Classic ]